 In some states, the parent or guardian has to sign off on this or be present when the testing occurs.

 You also have to make sure that you follow your local city laws.
-For example, if your child is 14, they most likely aren’t able to drive themselves.
-So be sure to follow the law and provide proper transportation to and from work.
+For example, if you’re 14, you won’t be able to drive yourself.

 Make Sure the Employer Follows the Laws

 There are many federal and state rules for working if you’re under 16 years old.
 These prevent employers from taking advantage of minors.

 Federal laws include the following for young workers: